-Johan Ågren has a great experience in UX.
-We asked Johan about why UX is important, and if he could share some of his knowledge and good examples.
+Johan Ågren has years of UX experience under his belt.
+We asked him to explain why UX matters, and to share some of his knowledge and practical examples.

-I would like to flip the question and say: who does not have to care about UX?
+I’d prefer to turn the question on its head and instead ask: Who can afford to ignore UX?
 The answer is: the end user.
-To them, your product should just work.
-Everyone else in the product chain needs to know about UX!
+For them, your product should just work.
+Everyone else in the product chain should pay attention to UX!

-What companies or services do you think are successful with their user experience?
+Which companies or services succeed with their user experience?

-Slack has a good approach in their UX.
-It is playful, yet helpful.
+Slack has a good approach to their UX.
+It’s playful, yet helpful.
 Apple is a very classic example but still relevant.
-Tesla really creates that want-it-now-feeling and they continue to nurture that feeling even after your purchase.
-There are of course products or parts of products with poor UX even in these companies, but they have come a long way overall.
+Tesla really creates that want-it-now-feeling and continues to nurture that feeling even after your purchase.
+There are of course products or parts of products with poor UX even in these companies, but they have all come a long way overall.

 The most important thing in UX is that every step must in some way include the perspective of the end user.
-It could be a poorly written 404-page that affects your whole business.
-Loyalty is built when the whole experience is positive, customers return to where they are treated well – something I think that more companies should focus on.
-There is no such thing as a good sales process without every part of the product chain contributing to customer satisfaction.
+A poorly written 404-page could affect your entire business.
+Loyalty is built when the whole experience is positive, as customers return to products and companies that treat them well.
+This is something I believe more companies should focus on.
+There is no such thing as a good sales process without every part of the product chain contributing to overall customer satisfaction.

 What tools are there to create a dialogue about UX between you and your target audience?

-What trend do you see in UX that are here to stay?
+Which UX trends do you believe are here to stay?

-Trends in UX pass pretty fast, but it would be really cool if the trend of greater focus on Service Design continues.
+Trends in UX come and go pretty quickly, but it would be really cool if the trend of greater focus on Service Design continues.
 We need to look at the whole business, not just the digital landscape.
-I also think we just started to scratch a little on the surface of VR, AR and Internet of Things.
+I also think we just started to scratch the surface of VR, AR, and IoT (the Internet of Things).
 Something more needs to happen to achieve the greater impact – but when it happens, it will be huge.
 I am also excited about how the AI field is developing and how companies will put it to use.

 Read more about our courses in UX and Interaction design, or Digital Brand Strategy.